pnp/pnpcore/src/readme.md

-sdk | The code of the PnP Core SDK tools | Source code of additional tools and utilities that are used to maintain the PnP Core SDK samples | Simple sample solutions
+sdk | The code of the PnP Core SDK tools | Source code of additional tools and utilities that are used to maintain the PnP Core SDK samples | Simple sample solutions generated | Contains model classes that are generated, speeding up the model development